 - Applications in finding the area under simple curves, especially lines, circles/ parabolas/ellipses (in standard form only), Area between any of the two above said curves (the region should be clearly identifiable).

-- Definition, order and degree, general and particular solutions of a differential equation. formation of differential equation whose general solution is given.
-Solution of differential equations by method of separation of variables, solutions of homogeneous differential equations of first order and first degree.
+- Definition, order, and degree, general and particular solutions of a differential equation. formation of differential equations whose general solution is given.
+The solution of differential equations by the method of separation of variables, solutions of homogeneous differential equations of the first order and first degree.